Using Your Maia Baby Kit

 Ovulation sticks detect Luteinising hormone in your urine.
 A positive result means an LH surge, which usually indicates ovulation within 24–36 hours.

-Once you get a positive, begin insemination that day and continue for 1–2 days.
+Once you get a positive result, many people choose to begin insemination that day and continue for 1–2 days.
 If your cycles are regular and you can predict your LH peak, consider inseminating the day before as well.

 Calculate when to start testing: